RSGerrish/cv-project/README.md

 To practice using classes, states and props in React while building a useful tool during my job search

 ## v3.1 Final Thoughts
 Final version fully working.
 I now have a fairly good understanding of how the MongoDB server is communicating with my Express middleware app and how that middleware is integrated with my frontend.
-Managed to workout an 'UPDATE' route on my own and am fairly happy with the site as it is.
+Added an 'UPDATE' route and am fairly happy with the site as it is.

 Updates:
 - UPDATE route added